-If you're not trying to pay a single cent and you just want the option to shop if you'd like, then the first thing you'll want to do is follow Thrifter on Twitter.
-Once we tweet an update about when Prime Day 2019 begins, you can sign up for a free 30-day Amazon Prime membership.
+If you're not trying to pay a single cent and just want the option to shop during the event if you'd like, then the first thing you'll want to do is follow Thrifter on Twitter.
+Once we tweet an update about when Prime Day 2021 begins, you can sign up for a free 30-day Amazon Prime membership.
 This will score you all the benefits of a full Prime membership for the duration of the trial, including early access to lightning deals, faster shipping speeds, free returns, and so much more.

-You can opt for a monthly Amazon Prime membership that'll cost $12.99 per month.
-If you have EBT or Medicaid, that price drops a bit as well.
+On the other hand, you can opt for a monthly Amazon Prime membership that'll cost $12.99 per month.
+If you have EBT or Medicaid, that price drops a bit and there's a 50% student discount available as well.
 The good thing about these is that you can easily cancel if you don't find the full value in the service, or skip months when you know you won't be around to shop enough to make it worth it.
 It's also a great way to avoid dropping $119 as a single payment, though it does end up working out to be a bit more expensive annually.

 If you don't want to miss out on Amazon Prime Day, you absolutely need a membership, so make sure to get yourself a free 30-day trial (or some other form of membership) if you're interested.
 If you happen to have an old account that you're going to activate again for the big shopping event, you'll want to consider doing an audit of your information so you don't miss any deals during the event.
 Be sure to add a new payment method, delete any old shipping addresses that may not be relevant any more, and maybe even get yourself a new credit card to help maximize your savings during the event.